-Interview with Helen Evans, Director of Business Development & Support at New Covent Garden Market
+Today I’m delighted to feature an interview with Helen Evans, Director of Business Development & Support at New Covent Garden Market in London.

 What is your role at New Covent Garden Market (NCGM)?

 I am Director of Business Development & Support…in essence helping all the companies based here build and improve their businesses.

 This means that it is important for us to have strong links with both growers and customers, so we can ensure the market is not just about the physical distribution of product, but also that it continues to play an important part in sharing information up and down the supply chain.

 How long have you been in this role?